Kelly Chibale: Research and career

-In 2010 he founded H3D, the first drug discovery centre at the University of Cape Town.
+In 2010 he founded H3D, the first drug discovery centre of its kind in Africa, at the University of Cape Town.
 The research program received significant media attention and has been supported by Bill Gates.
 In 2008 he took a sabbatical, working as a Fulbright scholar at the University of Pennsylvania and Pfizer.
 In 2012 Chibale's group discovered MMV390048, an aminopyridine compound that can be used as a single-dose treatment for malaria.
 It was the first antimalarial medicine to enter phase 1 human studies in Africa.
 In 2016 they discovered another antimalarial compound, UCT943.
 He has written for The Conversation about how Africa's medicinal drug research can paved the landscape for health innovation in the continent.

-Today he holds a Chair of Drug Discovery at the University of Cape Town.
-In 2018 H3D partnered with Merck & Co. to build Africa's capacity for research.
+Today he holds the Neville Isdell Chair in African-centric Drug Discovery and Development at the University of Cape Town.
+Over the years H3D has partnered with the South African government and innovative pharmaceutical companies to build Africa's capacity for research.

 In 2016 the Royal Society of Chemistry recognised him as one of their 175 Faces of chemistry.
 He was elected a Fellow of the Royal Society of Chemistry in 2014.

+Kelly has received many notable awards and honors, which include: